CryptoPascal31/pact-util-lib/docs/source/util-strings.rst

 ~~~~~~~~
 *in* ``string`` *→* ``bool``

-Return true if all characters are in alphas [A-Z a-z]
+Return true if all characters are in alphas [A-Z a-z].

 .. code:: lisp